egtaonline/gameanalysis/README.md

 Open Design Questions
 ---------------------

-1. Are profiles and mixed profiles necessary, or should we just use arbitrary mapping types and have functions that can operate on them?
-2. Should the array representation of profiles be exposed or hidden?
-3. Figure out exactly what the interface of Game is.
-Specifically, for efficiency of some calculations it's necessary to expose things like _mask, _counts, and _value, as well as the array form of some profiles for efficiency.
-However, they're unintuitive, and so it seems weird to expose them.
-4. PureProfile and MixedProfile or Profile and Mixture
-5. Whether to include version numbers or descriptions on profiles / mixtures or keep them a raw description.
+1. Whether to include version numbers or descriptions on profiles / mixtures or keep them a raw description.
-6. Need to change defualt game representation from [{role: [(strat, count, payoff)]}] to [{role: [(strat, count, [payoffs])]}]
-7. Handle games where data doesn't exist for every role strategy pair, but only some agents.
+2. How to handle games where data doesn't exist for every role strategy pair, but only some agents.
+Currently any incomplete profile is ignored / errors.
+There might not be an efficient way to handle this case.